 When real property taxes become three years delinquent, the county treasurer begins a foreclosure action.
 A certificate of delinquency is filed with the Kitsap County Superior Court.
 Once we file, foreclosure costs of approximately $1,000 per parcel begin to accrue.

 Title searches are conducted for each of the parcels.
 As required by law, all parties with recorded legal interest (revealed by title search) are served by certified or registered mails with notice and summons.
 A notice and summons is also published in the local newspaper.
 (RCW 84.64.050)

 The treasurer receives a judgment from the court foreclosing on the tax liens and authorizing the sale of the parcels.
 All of the parcels being foreclosed on can be redeemed by their owners, or other parties with recorded legal interest, up until the close of business on the day before the sale.
 (RCW 84.64.060) ALL taxes, interest, penalty, and foreclosure costs must be paid in full with certified funds (no personal checks accepted) in order to stop the foreclosure process.

-THERE IS NO DEPARTMENT WITHIN THE COUNTY THAT HAS INFORMATION ON MORTGAGE COMPANY FORECLOSURES.
+THERE IS NO DEPARTMENT WITHIN THE COUNTY THAT HAS INFORMATION ON HOW TO PARTICIPATE IN MORTGAGE COMPANY (TRUSTEE) FORECLOSURES.